What do you need to run a quick-service restaurant or commercial kitchen?

 Have the budget to amplify your space a bit more?
 Small things can make a huge difference in retaining customers.

-While physical marketing tools aren’t essential items for your retail business, you should consider whether they’re useful for the business you’re starting and if they fit inside your budget.
-While digital marketing can be highly effective, a new salon can get a boost from these items.
+While physical marketing tools aren’t essential items for your restaurant business, you should consider whether they’re useful for the business you’re starting and if they fit inside your budget.
+While digital marketing can be highly effective, a new restaurant can get a boost from these items.

-- Branded merch, including t-shirts, canvas bags and hats
+- Branded merch, including shirts, tote bags, and hats